 Our Newest Pink Panter

 Fennic bit his dog walker in the face.
-As a result, he was facing euthanasia as a ""dangerous dog.
-He and his mom met with Tyson and Marie in early April.
+As a result, he was facing euthanasia as a ""dangerous dog."
+He and his mom met with Marie and her team in early April.
 Mom learned how to understand and best implement boundaries.
 Fennic learned how to meet and interact nicely with people and animals (including a "little" lesson with Moira).
 He even learned to accept "kisses" from Miss Marie.
-After 3 private sessions, Fennic came to Reactive Dog class and met lots of new doggy friends.
+After three private sessions, Fennic came to Reactive Dog class and met lots of new doggy friends.
 He is eager to attend Canine Socialization Class and meet lots of new human friends next.
 Fennic still has some work to do, but he no longer facing euthanasia.
-He hopes to to around to a very old age and helping others dogs through the alumni program.
+He hopes to be around to a very old age and helping others dogs through the alumni program.

 Spike and Diesel

 Spike is a consummate escape artist and of course Diesel had to follow.
-During one of their self directed roam of the neighborhood, Spike got into a fight with another dog, bit the human (on the hand) who tried to break up the fight, and then proceeded into another neighbors yard where both dogs are accused of mildly injuring another dog.
+During one of their self-directed roams of the neighborhood, Spike got into a fight with another dog, bit the hand of the human who tried to break up the fight, and then proceeded into another neighbor's yard where both dogs are accused of mildly injuring another dog.
 Both ended up in doggy jail facing vicious dog charges and the death penalty.
 Their evaluations determined that both had dog aggression issues that could be resolved.
 They were finally released to return home (under very strict "parole" restrictions), just in time to spend Thanksgiving and Christmas with their family!
 Spike and Diesel are currently receiving "home schooling" in basic obedience and dog-dog socialization.
 With the help of Ranger, Moira, Sneakers, MJ and Bones, the boys are learning to turn away from other dogs and let the humans handle inappropriate behavior.
 (The boys think these lessons are truly humiliating, but effective.)
 We are hoping in January to have their parole restrictions relaxed enough for the boys to come to class and practice their new life skills with other dogs.

 King, pictured beside his "mom" Brittany, spent months is isolation, after biting a child in the ear.
-King's story begins growing up with his 4 little (human) girls.
-All was well until one day neices and nephews came to visit.
+King's story begins with growing up with his four little (human) girls.
+All was well until one day nieces and nephews came to visit.
 A heated game of play fighting with plastic swords escalated into King being hit.
 King, doing what he had been trained to do, tried to walk away.
 This time his way was blocked by a nephew.
 When the little boy reached over King's head, King snapped at the boy.
 The boy's ear was caught in King's mouth and was badly torn.
-King was confiscated by animal control and held in isolation-with no human contact-for months awaiting his sentence.
-Due to the hard work of his attorney, Juilet Piccone, and Miss Marie; King was finally released to medical boarding; and ultimately home.
+King was confiscated by animal control and held in isolation — with no human contact — for months awaiting his sentence.
+Due to the hard work of his attorney, Juilet Piccone, and Miss Marie, King was finally released to medical boarding; and ultimately home.
 He arrived back home just in time to welcome his newest human sister.
 Although still on probation, and still in training, King is thrilled to be back with his family.

 Achilles, pictured here with humans Victor and Connie, was involved in biting a neighbor, with his little "brother" Petey.
 Achilles was held in isolation at the shelter for over a month.
 The prosecutor wanted Achilles euthanized.
 After being evaluated by Miss Marie, Achilles was determined to not be the dog who initiated the bite incident.
 Despite the judge's concerns, Achilles was safely returned home.
-He and his family have worked on boundaries, staying inside when the dog is open, and ignoring humans and other dogs on walks.
+He and his family have worked on boundaries, staying inside when the door is open, and ignoring humans and other dogs on walks.
 Achilles is attending class and hopes to earn his Canine Good Citizen award next month.
-(Petey who created the situation that prompted Achilles "jailing" is also in class and undergoing behavior modification, and hopes to share his story of success story soon.)
+(Petey, who created the situation that prompted Achilles' "jailing," is also in class and undergoing behavior modification, and hopes to share his story of success story soon.)

-Guinness' owner was told to euthanize him at 4 months of age, due to "severe aggression".
+Guinness' owner was told to euthanize him at four months of age, due to "severe aggression."
 Thankfully, she chose not to accept this advice.
 When first evaluated, Guinness suffered severe anxiety, causing him to jump on and "mouth" people.
 Walking him was a nightmare for his owner.
-After several months of hard work, dietary therapy, acupressure, and Miss Enya re-education, Guinness is now walking through public parks with his human.
-He is able to play in the dog park-like a gentleman.
+After several months of hard work, dietary therapy, acupressure, and re-education led by Miss Enya, Guinness is now walking through public parks with his human.
+He is able to play in the dog park like a gentleman.
 He greets visitors to his home by sitting and waiting for his treat.
 Still in training to refine his leash manners, Guinness hopes to soon be a demo dog and an example to other "troubled" dogs.